 If you are unsure where to begin or how to use and care for your mushroom spawn, please consult the articles at the bottom of this page to learn more.
 For those interested in learning additional information regarding mushroom grow kits or oyster mushroom ‘fungi pails’, a detailed document will be sent to you electronically once you have completed your purchase.
 As always, feel free to Contact Us if you have any specific questions about ordering or using any of our mushroom products.

-Spawn from River City Mushrooms is available in 1 pound quart size mason jars ($10) or 5 pound sealed polypropylene mushroom bags ($30, or 4 for $100).
+Spawn from River City Mushrooms is available in 1 pound quart size mason jars ($10) or 5.5 pound sealed sterile polypropylene mushroom bags ($30 each or 4 for $100).
 Each of these sizes is available as grain or sawdust based spawn.
-Grain spawn is produced using certified organic Manitoba grown rye grain and sawdust spawn is produced from locally produced hardwood sawdust.
+Grain spawn is produced using certified organic Manitoba grown rye grain and sawdust spawn is produced in part using locally sourced hardwood sawdust.

-‘Ready to fruit’ grow kits are also available as 5.5 pound blocks ($30 each or 4 for $100) that are prepared using a special recipe of supplemented hardwood sawdust in sealed, sterile polyethylene bags.
+‘Ready to fruit’ grow kit blocks are also available as 5.5 pound blocks ($30 each or 4 for $100) that are prepared using a special recipe of supplemented hardwood sawdust in sealed, sterile polyethylene bags.
 Unlike spawn, these grow kits do not need to be mixed with any additional substrate materials and will yield mushrooms all on their own.
-Each order will come with an electronic copy of a document containing detailed instructions that will illustrate how to care for and harvest your fresh crop of home grown mushrooms.
+Each order will come with an electronic copy of a document containing detailed instructions that will illustrate how to care for and harvest your fresh crop of home grown mushrooms from your grow kit.